Skip to main content

 3 mentions Positive Neutral Negative

-The graphics feature good 3D visuals and interesting mechanics like the jetpack, but the overall art style feels inconsistent, blending various aesthetics in a way that makes the game seem like a mix of purchased assets rather than a cohesive design.
+The graphics feature good 3D visuals and interesting mechanics like a jetpack, but the overall art style is inconsistent, blending various aesthetics that make the game feel like a patchwork of different asset styles rather than a cohesive visual experience.

 • “Interesting mechanics, good 3D graphics, some cool ideas: I love the jetpack to go around the base.”